General Rules and Regulations for studying in France

 Telephone: 0 800 08 00 73

-Ville et Handicaps: the city of Bordeaux is working to ensure that people with disabilities have full and independent access to its facilities.
-Consult the Handicap Plan “Bordeaux, the city for all”.
+Ville et Handicaps: the city of Bordeaux is working to ensure that people with disabilities can enjoy full, independent accessibility.
+Consult the “Bordeaux, a city for everyone” Disability Plan.